 Marleine Bastien, Executive Director

-Marleine Bastien, a Licensed Clinical Social Worker, is the Executive Director of the organization, responsible for oversight of the agency.
-Ms. Bastien has a master's degree in social work from Florida International University, with more than 20 years of clinical experience and eight years of direct administrative experience in non-profit management.
+Marleine Bastien, a Licensed Clinical Social Worker, is FANM's Executive Director responsible for the oversight of the agency.
+Ms. Bastien has a master's degree in Social Work from Florida International University, with more than 20 years of clinical experience and eighteen years of direct administrative experience in non-profit management.
 She has championed the cause of women, children and Haitian families through her dedicated advocacy in the areas of immigration and human rights, HIV/AID, breast cancer and domestic violence.